 Running Start Program allows you to “learn the ropes” of college before you undertake a full course load.

 Many other colleges and universities will allow you to transfer Running Start courses for credit, thus allowing you to obtain additional majors or minors without worrying about the cost of extra semesters in school.
-Having credits that will transfer as a freshman may also allow students to graduate early from college, thus alleviating the cost of an entire semester, or in some cases, an entire year.
+Having credits that will transfer as a first-year student may also allow students to graduate early from college, thus alleviating the cost of an entire semester, or in some cases, an entire year.

 You should complete the Running Start application and submit it to your counselor.
 The counselor will make a recommendation and forward the application to the Franklin College Office of Admissions.
 Our office will inform you of your admission decision.